2026 Content Advisory

 SEX: None.
 Bawdy gestures may be a part of some of the lower class characters’ behavior.

-VIOLENCE: Henry VI, Part 2: She-Wolf of France is a historical drama.
+VIOLENCE: Henry VI, 3: The Rise of Richard is a historical drama.
 Violent battle scenes are depicted on stage including sword fights, stabbing, and death.
-Depiction of decapitated heads.

 FOR WHICH AUDIENCES: The play is best suited for grade 6 and up.